Highlights for cyclophosphamide

 What does the pill look like?

-cyclophosphamide, West-Ward Pharmaceutical Corp, a Hikma Company, 50mg
+cyclophosphamide, West-Ward Pharmaceutical Corp, a subsidiary of Hikma, 50mg

-cyclophosphamide, West-Ward Pharmaceutical Corp, a Hikma Company, 25mg
+cyclophosphamide, West-Ward Pharmaceutical Corp, a subsidiary of Hikma, 25mg

 How Much Does cyclophosphamide Cost?